Is Google Analytics 4 Worth It? The Pros and Cons

 OnePageGA Simple One Page Google Analytics Dashboard

-• See all your key metrics on one page
+• Visual Clarity: See all your key metrics on a single screen.

 OnePageGA Simple single page Google Analytics 4 dashboard report